Control Systems

 - External signals

-This became the seed for how I later saw AI systems.
+This becomes the seed for how AI systems are later understood.

 Transfer-function worldview

-Transforms were never "math tricks" to me — they were shortcuts through complexity.
+Transforms aren't "math tricks" — they're shortcuts through complexity.

-I learned early that if I change the representation, I can collapse a messy system into something solvable.
+Change the representation, and a messy system collapses into something solvable.

-That instinct followed me through aerospace, nonlinear control, fuzzy logic, and eventually into AI.
+That instinct carries through aerospace, nonlinear control, fuzzy logic, and eventually into AI.

 Control laws as reasoning